-I, like most people in 2017, use email every single day.
-I, also like most people in 2017, have several email addresses that I manage.
+I, like most people these days, use email every single day.
+Similarly, I also have several email addresses to manage.

 What is ProtonMail?

-ProtonMail is a Swiss-based and privacy-centric email provider like Gmail.
-You can get a free @protonmail.com account or you can you can use your own custom domain for a very small fee.
+is a Swiss-based and privacy-centric email provider like Gmail.
+You can get a free @protonmail.com account or you can use your own custom domain (premium plans only).

 3. Open Source

-While this might not be everyone’s concern, I know there are people like who want their software free and open source.
-You can browse through the source code of ProtonMail that is available on GitHub.
+If you are one of the users who want their software free and open source.
+You can browse through the source code of ProtonMail which is available on GitHub.

 4. Intuitive UI

 Unlike some other legacy open source email clients, ProtonMail boasts of a nice modern UI.
 You can add labels, stars, etc to categorize your emails.

 Considering the fact that ProtonMail is being actively maintained – they’re constantly pushing new changes and have made good progress.

 A dark mode and an overhaul of the UI was also in progress while updating this article.